Homeschooling Regs for Special Needs: Get Started Here!

 You can download general homeschooling regulations for any state at Homeschool Legal Defense Association: Homeschool State Laws.

-You can find more information about homeschooling in NYS at NYSED’s Laws and Regulations.
+You can find more information about NYS homeschooling Regs for special needs students at NYSED’s Laws and Regulations.
 For information about homeschooling in other states just log on to the state’s of your choice Department of Education Website.

 Following is a brief synopsis of NYS laws for all homeschooled students including those with disabilities.